alison-martinez/starburst-inventory/README.md

 5. Create the `inventory` database by running `createdb inventory` from your command line.
 6. Import the tables and test data into the `inventory` database by using `psql -d inventory < schema.sql` from the command line
 7. Run the app by running `ruby ./inventory.rb` from your command line, and then direct your browser to `http://127.0.0.1:4567` to view the app.
 8. You must be signed in to access most of the features of the app.
 Usernames and encrypted passwords are stored in a MongoDB database.
-You can gain access with the username `launchschool` and the password `assessment`.
-You can also create your own account.

-Please feel free to reach out to me on the Launch School communication tool with any questions.
-Thank you!